tadashi-aikawa/jumeaux-toolbox/README.md

 ```

-## Miroir (Jumeaux Viewer)
+## Miroir

-You can access to http://localhost:8888 and login with LocalStack mode on.
+You can access to http://localhost:8888/miroir and login with LocalStack mode on.

 After login successed, you need to input configurations as following.